eAir: Near-ideal pressure sensing relies on frictionless multiphasic interface and aero-elasticity

 Adopting a multi-disciplinary approach, we aim to study fundamental physical effects and integrate knowledge from material science, nano-electronics, communications and biology to design and realize frontier devices and system architectures for multi-scale, multi-modal sensing.

-Our research team is led by Principal Investigator Dr Benjamin C.K.
+Our research team is led by Principal Investigator Associate Professor Benjamin C.K.
 Tee.

 Our latest research is online in Nature Materials